The Migration Health Requirement

 Calculating the future costs of a disability or medical condition is notoriously difficult.
 The Royal Australasian College of Physicians (RACP) has expressed concern that disabled applicants may be rejected based on untested assumptions about the future costs of their disability.
 It is particularly difficult to assess the future health costs of very young people.

 It has also been pointed out that the costs estimate is made regardless of whether the health care will actually be used by the applicant.
 Furthermore, the criteria ignore the healthcare burdens of other factors such as obesity or alcoholism, which are not screened for during the immigration process.
-Furthermore, the opportunity to provide evidence of capacity to offset costs is not extended to the majority of applicants.
+The opportunity to provide evidence of capacity to offset costs is not extended to most applicants.

 The main criticism of the ‘prejudice to access’ principle is its assumption that a person with a disability will use all services for that disability, rather than assessing the likely use of services for the applicant’s disability.